conda/conda-build/CONTRIBUTING.md

 `conda/conda-build` repository, and submit a pull request (PR).

 If a PR is a work in progress, please put [WIP] in the title.
-Contributions are expected to pass `flake8` and test suites run on the GitHub Actions/Azure Pipeline.
+Contributions are expected to pass `flake8` and test suites run on the GitHub Actions Pipeline.
 Contributors also need to have signed our [Contributor License Agreement](https://conda.io/en/latest/contributing.html#conda-contributor-license-agreement).

 ## Setting Up Your Environment